dimroc/blog/_drafts/etl-language-showdown-pt2.md

 We have ~40M tweets spanning multiple files, with each tweet tagged with their New York City neighborhood.
 Discover which neighborhoods care the most about the New York Knicks by searching for the term `knicks`.

-## Recap

-The goal was **not** to see how fast each language could go.
-The goal was to measure the length of time needed to write a solution in that language, and to subjectively measure the maintainability of the final solution.

-It was assumed that runtimes would all be approximately the same, since this should have been an IO-bound problem.
-So why care about the speed of the language?
-Well, on my old MacBook Pro with a 5200 RPM HDD, this was not true.
-Is it true on my SSD???
-TODO:wjioj4iovaklsd

 ## Questions and Concerns from Part 1

 1. Why am I writing to an intermediary file?
 Why don't I do it all in memory?

     This comparison was derived from a larger ETL process that spanned multiple computers and therefore used intermediary files to pass along the information.
-This cookie-cutter experiment has no need of this, so it's been removed.
+This cookie-cutter experiment has no need for this, so it's been removed.

 2. Why am I using regex and not a simple string search (GoLang's regex sucks in 1.x.x)?